AGHenderson97/SummerTripBucketList/README.md

 ## Share the Fun... or Not! 🤫💌

 Since this app is just for you both, you can keep it completely private or share it only with each other.
-It's your secret adventure planning tool! 🤐🗝️
+It's your secret adventure-planning tool! 🤐🗝️

 ## Wishing You an Amazing Summer! 🌞🌴🎈